AsadUllah1010/Classification-of-Imbalanced-data/README.md

 <br>
 These results indicate a highly effective model for predicting insurance claims, with strong performance metrics across both classes of outcomes.
 The high recall for claims (class 1) is particularly notable as it implies that the model is very effective at identifying the instances where claims occur, which is often the primary concern in imbalanced datasets.

+# Contributing
+If you are interested in contributing to the project, please create a fork of the repository and submit a pull request.
+All contributions are welcome and appreciated.